ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Advanced/README.md

 console.log(this === window); // In a browser, true
 ```

 2.  **Function Context**: In a regular function (not an arrow function), "this" is determined by how the function is called.
 It can be influenced by the object the function is a property of (the calling object) or by how the function is invoked using methods like "call", "apply", or "bind".
-By default `this` refers to the global window object in a regular funciton.
+By default `this` refers to the global window object in a regular function.

 ```javascript
 let name = "Global Ish";